National Divorce Authority

 That fragmentation creates a concrete reference problem.
 A residency requirement in one state may be 6 months; in another, 90 days.
 Community property rules govern marital property division in 9 states, while equitable distribution standards apply in the remaining 41.
 Child support calculation methods vary across income-shares, percentage-of-income, and Melson Formula approaches, each producing different obligation figures from identical income inputs.

-The directory is published as a public reference, not as a licensed legal service.
-No attorney-client relationship is formed through access to any listing.
+The provider network is published as a public reference, not as a licensed legal service.
+No attorney-client relationship is formed through access to any provider.

 What Is Included

-The directory covers the full procedural and substantive arc of marriage dissolution under U.S. law, organized into the following classification clusters:
+The provider network covers the full procedural and substantive arc of marriage dissolution under U.S. law, organized into the following classification clusters:

 Jurisdictional and threshold requirements — including divorce court jurisdiction, residency requirements by state, state vs. federal divorce law, and waiting periods.